spinkube/documentation/content/en/docs/topics/autoscaling/scaling-with-keda.md

 ---
 title: Scaling Spin App With Kubernetes Event-Driven Autoscaling (KEDA)
-description: This tutorial illustrates how one can horizontally scale Spin Apps in Kubernetes using Kubernetes Event-Driven Autoscaling (KEDA)
+description: This tutorial illustrates how one can horizontally scale Spin Apps in Kubernetes using Kubernetes Event-Driven Autoscaling (KEDA).
 date: 2024-02-16
 categories: [Spin Operator]
 tags: [Tutorials, Autoscaling]